 New, small businesses sharing desk space and supplies, mentoring, and educational opportunities and programs, are thought to have notably contributed to the United States’ recent economic rebound.
-Incubator facilities and programs designed to assist these early stage companies, are thought to be a big part of it.
+Business Incubators and the facilities and programs designed to assist these early stage companies, are thought to be a big part of it.

 By lightning everyday business costs and resource burdens, incubators are yielding high economic return.
 NYU’s School of Engineering incubator program, for example, is said to have generated $251.2 million (projected to be $719.8 million in 2015)in direct and indirect job creation, taxes and spending, in just five years alone.

 Those organizations who regularly perform well, like Y-Combinator, have seen over 300 of their startups (with names like Scribd, WePay, and Reddit) receive funding and achieve success.
 These success-focused, shared-knowledge arrangements are making launching a business easier for entrepreneurs, and providing opportunities for those who might otherwise never have had them.